dodog/orphycleaner/README.md

 ## Overview

-OrphyCleaner GUI is orphaned config folder cleanery that scans your home directory for configuration folders that may be "orphaned" — they belong to applications that are no longer installed.
-It helps you identify and clean up these leftover folders to keep your system tidy.
+OrphyCleaner is a tool that scans your Linux system for orphaned or unused application folders and helps you decide whether to keep or remove them to keep your system tidy.
+It provides descriptions of applications using multiple sources (Pacman, AUR, Flatpak) to make it easier to identify what a folder belongs to.

 This app is intended for Manjaro and other Arch-based Linux distributions.
 Feel free to modify it for your Linux distribution.